Xphenomenal008/Aws-Learning-Journey/README.md

 This repository serves as a personal log of my journey to mastering Amazon Web Services (AWS)

 <h1>s3 static website hoisting</h1>

 # AWS S3 Static Website Hosting

 This section contains screenshots related to hosting a static website using AWS S3.

-# AWS S3 Static Website Hosting

-This section contains screenshots related to hosting a static website using AWS S3.

-# AWS S3 Static Website Hosting

-This section contains screenshots related to hosting a static website using AWS S3.